 By the end of the semester, you should be able to:

-- Define key concepts such as gender, sexuality, intersectionality, and heteronormativity
+- Define key concepts such as gender, sexuality, intersectionality, race, and heteronormativity

 - Understand key debates and divergences (e.g. constructionism vs. essentialism)

 - Summarize the development of feminist thought and the history of theories of sexuality in a global and non-Anglo-centric framework

 - Apply gender and sexuality analysis to a variety of texts and media